 The staghorn fern is native to rainforests of Australia and thrives in bright, yet indirect sunlight.
 It should be watered intermittently by both misting and soaking.

 4. Snake Plant (Sansevieria trifasciata)

-If you are a plant-lover who is cursed with a black thumb, this may well be your gateway plant.
+If you are a plant-lover who is cursed with a thumb-of-death, this may well be your gateway plant.
 With its sturdy, strikingly striped leaves, the snake plant is highly resistant to drought and low light.
 It is also an excellent air purifier—according to a NASA study, snake plants are efficient at eliminating significant amounts of benzene, formaldehyde and trichloroethylene from indoor air.
 Thanks to its narrow, pointed leaves, it is also known as “mother-in-law's tongue.”
 This bewitching plant is celebrated on Instagram every #SansevieriaSunday.